ava-labs/avalanche-docs/docs/tooling/avalanchejs-overview.md

 Let's say that the AvalancheJS repository was cloned.
 Suppose we want to run `examples/p-chain/export.ts`.

-This creates an export transaction from P-Chain to X-Chain.
+This creates an export transaction from C-Chain to X-Chain.

 First, make sure you add the environment variables in a `.env` file at the root of the project.

-Fill in the private key for your account, and the P-Chain and X-Chain addresses.
+Fill in the private key for your account, and the C-Chain and X-Chain addresses.

 ![avalanchejs2](/img/avalanchejs/avalanchejs-3.png)